Advertisement

 STATUS: OPERATIONAL GUIDANCE

 INCIDENT CONTEXT: As data pipelines scale to handle the massive telemetry generated by AI agents, DevOps teams are hitting a hard wall with Redis HyperLogLog operations.
-Specifically, the Redis PFMERGE blocking time is causing catastrophic latency spikes, stalling the single-threaded Redis event loop for hundreds of milliseconds when merging 500+ partitions.
-This report details how to fix these latency spikes using the trending 2026 pattern: Hierarchical Batched Merging.
+Specifically, high Redis PFMERGE Latency is causing catastrophic spikes, stalling the single-threaded Redis event loop for hundreds of milliseconds when merging 500+ partitions.
+This report details how to fix this Redis PFMERGE Latency using the trending 2026 pattern: Hierarchical Batched Merging.

 Technical Mechanics: Why PFMERGE Blocks the Event Loop